dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 old time => 2019-11-22T11:08:55.116953Z
 new time => 2019-11-22T11:10:59.370485Z
 ```
-We can:
+3 ways to read string from file:
-* `Files.readString` - read whole file into string
+* `Files.readString` - read whole file into string - may not be good if file too large
-* `Files.readAllLines` - read whole file into list of strings
+* `Files.readAllLines` - read whole file into `List<String>` - may not be good if file too large
+* `Files.lines` - read whole file into `Stream<String>` - due to stream lazy loading is good from performance perspective - because it's lazy loading from file while you are consuming the stream
 * `Files.newBufferedReader` - get `BufferedReader` directly and work with string lines instead of bytes
 ```java
 import java.util.List;